Royce da 5'9": 2014–2016: PRhyme and Layers

 In 2014, Royce and DJ Premier announced that they would release a collaborative album as the duo PRhyme.
 In September 2014, Royce da 5'9" and DJ Premier spoke about the album, saying: "I want people to appreciate the fact that we didn't compromise in lieu of the environment.
 In order to try to change the way that people digest music, we had to take a leap of faith," says Royce.
 DJ Premier adds, "The bar has to be high.
 For this album to be another body of work and another chapter for both of our lives."
 Enlisting the music composing skills of Adrian Younge, DJ Premier went out of his comfort zone and sampled only Younge's music for the album's production.
 On November 24, 2015, PRhyme released the single "Highs & Lows" ft MF DOOM and Phonte of Little Brother to promote their upcoming PRhyme Deluxe Edition release.
-On December 11, the deluxe edition was released which included the original PRhyme Album with four bonus songs featuring The Roots, Black Thought, Joey Bada$$ and Logic featured on an extended version of the song "Mode".
+On December 11, the deluxe edition was released which included the original PRhyme Album with four bonus songs featuring the Roots, Black Thought, Joey Bada$$ and Logic featured on an extended version of the song "Mode".

 In May 2017, Royce confirmed on his Instagram account that he and DJ Premier are working on the sequel to their debut album, PRhyme 2.
 He released a set of videos with one in particular featuring DJ Premier scratching on the turntables and making an instrumental.
 PRhyme 2 was released on March 16, 2018.

 Months after the release of the deluxe version of PRhyme, Royce announced his sixth studio album Layers, which was released on April 15, 2016.
 He released the single "Tabernacle" to positive reception from fans and critics, and then released "Dead President Heads".
-On March 29, the free pre-album Trust The Shooter EP on the mixtape website Datpiff was released to positive critical consensus.
+On March 29, the free pre-album Trust the Shooter EP on the mixtape website Datpiff was released.

 In July 2015, Royce collaborated with Lazarus and was featured on the single Underdog which was released under Russell Simmons' All Def Digital channel.
 The music video of the single was released in February 2016.

 2016–2018: Book of Ryan

 On March 31, 2016, Royce announced that a new album titled Book of Ryan was near completion.
 The album was originally planned to be his second album of 2016, but after multiple delays, the album was officially released on May 4, 2018.
+That same year, Royce confirmed via social media that his supergroup, Slaughterhouse, had disbanded following the departure of Joe Budden.
 Later that year, he was featured on the Eminem single "Not Alike" from his 2018 album Kamikaze.